w3f/jam-milestone-delivery/deliveries/jambrains/graymatter-milestone_1.md

 - Link to previous delivery: n/a

 ## Documentation checklist

->Please check the boxes to confirm that you have provided all the required documentation, providing direct links whenever possible. **DO NOT** include links to confidential or private documents.

->Chose the relevant option(s) (e.g. Option A | Option B | etc.) and delete the rest.

 We declare that:

 - [x] we have completed **the Web3 Foundation KYC/KYB process**.